USDT Vs USDC:

 What are the main risks associated with USDC and USDT?

 The primary risks for both are centralization and counterparty risk.
-As centralized entities, their issuers can freeze assets.
+As centralized entities, their issuers can freeze assets if required by law.
 Counterparty risk relates to the quality and sufficiency of the reserves backing the coins; if the reserves were to fail, the stablecoin could lose its peg. -

 Can USDC or USDT lose their 1:1 peg to the US dollar?

-Yes, although it is rare, stablecoins can temporarily de-peg from their target value during periods of extreme market stress or a loss of confidence in their reserves.
+Yes, although rare, stablecoins can temporarily de-peg from their target value during periods of extreme market stress or if there is a loss of confidence in their reserves.
 Both USDC and USDT have experienced brief, minor deviations from $1.00 in the past but have historically recovered their peg quickly.

 Our website uses cookies.
 Our Cookie Policy